 - Tall Poppy Syndrome: Why U.K. critics hated the genre so much.

-- Uncommon Time: It would probably take less space to list progressive rock bands that don't use this trope than to list progressive rock bands that do use it.
+- Uncommon Time: It would probably take less space to list progressive rock bands that don't use this trope than to list progressive rock bands that do.
 It's pretty much a requisite of the genre.